“Why Are These Peonies Not Opening?” – Thoughts About Workplace Mentoring and Succeeding in It

 Do you have a vase with a few peonies from the local store, and you have been waiting for them to bloom, but the buds just dry out without ever opening?
 I’ve been there.
 I was doing some googling to solve this problem that has been plaguing my cut flowers.
 Using a little imagination, I realized that the care instructions were surprisingly universal.
 Believe it or not, taking care of flowers and workplace mentoring have a lot in common.

 “When buying bouquets, you should buy ones that have budding flowers.
 This way, you can enjoy the bouquet longer.”

 Let’s start with a cliché: If there are no buds, don’t expect any miracles.
 When it comes to mentoring, learning and all other mental growth, it is important to have something to start with: An interest, a dream or even a clear goal.

 Additionally, you should think about whether you grab the first flowers that you see or if you arrange your bouquet with more care.
-As an example, we at Valamis are currently organizing third round of our mentoring program.
+As an example, we at Valamis are currently organizing the third round of our mentoring program aligned with our employee development plan.
 Each time, we have had an application process where the applicant must tell us why they would like to participate as a mentor or a mentee in our company’s mentoring program, which lasts almost a year.
 When the applicant has thoroughly thought about the topic, their motivation, and their commitment for the program before applying, it is easier to connect mentors with mentees.
 This also strengthens the commitment to the mentoring program in general.
 The applicant should think about the following questions, for example: What is my long-term career goal?
 What is my short-term development goal?
 Whose expertise can help me?

 Make Sure You Have a Warm Growing Environment